A deep convolutional neural network that is invariant to time rescaling: Introduction

-Recent work in neuroscience and psychology has revealed a great deal about how the mammalian brain codes for the time of past events {[}3{]}.
-In the hippocampus, prefrontal cortex and striatum, \emph{time cells} fire in sequence following presentation to a triggering event.
-Time cells behave as if they form a temporal basis set for past events.
-Because different time cells are triggered by different environmental stimuli (e.g., {[}4, 5{]}), they form a representation of what happened when in the past.
-Critically, the temporal basis set is compressed such that there are more time cells representing events in the recent past and progressively fewer representing events further in the past {[}6{]}.
-Psychological data and theoretical concerns suggest that the basis set ought to be evenly-spaced as a function of the logarithm of past time, implementing a neural Weber-Fechner scale for time {[}7, 8{]}.
-Indeed, recent neurophyisological evidence suggests that temporal basis functions in the brain are aligned on a logarithmically-compressed axis ({[}4, 9{]} see also {[}10, 11{]}).
+The way the mammalian brain retains information about the time of past events provides a novel strategy to construct deep networks that are invariant to rescalings of their inputs.
+Populations of neurons referred to as ``time cells'' (within the hippocampus, entorhinal cortex, and lateral prefrontal cortex) fire in sequence after a triggering stimulus \citep[Fig.~\ref{fig:logtimecells},][]{Eichenbaum.2014}.
+Different time cells fire at different characteristic times after the triggering stimulus form a temporal basis set.
+Because different sequences of cells are triggered by different environmental stimuli \citep[e.g.,][]{Tiganj.etal.2018, Taxidis.etal.2020}, the population forms a representation of \emph{what happened when} in the past.
+Critically, the temporal basis set is compressed \cite{Kraus.etal.2013}.
+Psychological data and theoretical considerations suggest that the basis set ought to evenly cover $\log$ time rather than linear time \cite{Balsam.Gallistel.2009,ShanHowa13,Tiganj.etal.2018, Howard.etal.2015}.
+Notably, neurophysiological evidence suggests that the brain uses a logarithmically-compressed temporal memory in a number of widely-spaced brain regions, including auditory cortex, cerebellum and hippocampus \cite{RahmEtal20, Guo.etal.2020, CaoEtal21}.